yewin-mm/spring-boot-app-instruction/README.md

 ## Instruction
 ### Git Clone and Download
 1. Go to your folder with Command Prompt (window) or Terminal (MacOs and Linux) where you want to put your liked git project and type git clone command.
-    * If you want to view other repository, you need to click `Code` button which located top right corner of git repository and choose HTTPS instead of GitHub Cli and SSH.
+    * Go to github project repository which you want to checkout, you need to click `Code` button which located top right corner of git repository and choose HTTPS instead of GitHub Cli and SSH.
     * Copy the given link in there and type `git clone` in your Command Prompt and then Paste your copy link and press `Enter`.
     * Another way is you can copy link from browser address link bar when your cursor is reached source of git project repository and you can type in your Command Prompt like git clone {paste your copied link}.git.
     * Please note that your git clone Command should start with `git clone` and after that project repository link will follow and should end with `.git` .